Emergency Medicine Registrar

 About Monash Health

 Monash Health is an impressive organisation of seven public hospitals, 21 community health sites, five aged care facilities, university affiliated international research and tertiary education.
-We provide healthcare for the entire lifespan from pre-birth to palliative care and all stages in between, and we have recently opened the new 230-bed Monash Children’s Hospital.
+We provide healthcare for the entire lifespan from pre-birth to palliative care and all stages in between, and we have opened the new 230-bed Monash Children’s Hospital.

 About Emergency Medicine at Monash Health